kofny/MonteCarlo/README.md

 This is a repo for Monte Carlo method.
 Some of guessing method has been rewritten and we can get more information from the result.

+## Update 2021/10/19

+Now we can use `--based-on-prior-guesses` to calculate guess numbers of the passwords.
+For example, if we have two rounds, and the first round generate 10,000 guesses, then the guesses generated during the second round will start from 10,001.

 ## Update 2021/10/09

 > Subword level Backoff, using secondary training file